rainforestapp/heroku.json/README.md

 }
 ```

-_Note: Although we blacklist some environment variables for you already, please check that nothing private is exported before publishing._
+_Note: Although we blacklist some environment variables for you already, please check that nothing private/sensitive is exported before publishing._

+## Contributors

+__heroku.json__ is a Rainforest hack day project, created by [smathieu](https://github.com/smathieu), [fredsterss](https://github.com/fredsterss) and [ukd1](https://github.com/ukd1).

 ## Contributing